- The pyramid of Kukulkan in Chichen Itza

 Day 10 Palenque-Kohunlich via Chicanna

-Stay at the locally rated 4-star+ Explorean Kohunlich (4Q+) in Chetumal, where facilities include a restaurant, bar, outdoor pool, spa (charges apply) and free Wi-Fi.
+Stay at the 4-star+ Explorean Kohunlich (4Q+) in Chetumal, where facilities include a restaurant, bar, outdoor pool, spa (charges apply) and free Wi-Fi.
 Each of the 40 air-conditioned rooms are contained in thatched buildings and have a telephone, safe and hairdryer.
 B, D

 Day 11 Kohunlich